networknt/light-doc/content/service/oauth/service/token.md

 ---
-date: 2017-09-19T21:01:03-04:00
-title: Token Endpoint
+title: "Token Service"
+date: 2017-11-10T14:50:02-05:00
+description: ""
+categories: []
+keywords: []
+weight: 20
+aliases: []
+toc: false
+draft: false
 ---

-# Token

 This is a post endpoint to get JSON web tokens.
 Currently, it support three different grant types: authorization_code, client_credentials and password.
+It issues subject token to identify the original human caller, access token for the client and refresh token if needed.
+It also support token exchange and token chaining for maximum security.

+In this implementation, we only support JSON Web Token as Simple Web Token is not scaling very well.
+In a microservices architecture, the tokens must be verified at each service without calling back to the authorization server.

-## Authorization Code Grant Type
+### Authorization Code Grant Type

-### Request
+#### Request

 The client makes a request to the token endpoint by sending the following parameters using the "application/x-www-form-urlencoded" format.